zondahome/ZondaQATechTest/web/README.md

 Once you have created a new repository under your own github account containing the code from this template repo, clone it down to your computer so you can work on it.

 ### Api Setup
-Next you will need to create a NodeJS project for your API.

-If you are unfamiliar with the steps involved there are plenty of resources online (e.g. this and this).

-We suggest that your API project is created in a folder called api alongside the existing web folder.

-Once you have got your API project up and running, copy the sample-data/subdivision.json file into your API folder.
+Change into the Api folder (cd api) and run `npm install`

+Then try running the app to confirm it is working: `npm start`

-#### React App Setup
+### React App Setup
 Change into the React app folder (cd web) and run `npm install`

-Then try running the skeleton app to confirm it is working before you begin making changes: `npm start`
+Then try running the app to confirm it is working: `npm start`

-### Submitting your work
-When you are finished, please ensure your repo is public so that we will be able to access it, and email us the github repo URL for us to review.

 Glossary